CescaNeri/BigData-CloudPlatforms/big-data/introduction/intro.md

 Big Data comes mainly from two phenomenons:

-- explosion of social networks
+- Explosion of social networks
 - IoT (sensors, smart cities, wearables, industry 4.0)

 The data that comes from these two sources is quite enormous with respect to the amount of data produced by companies.